Species Encounter: Dive In!

 SubZERO festival in San Jose, in June 2014.

-Also shown in Santa Cruz Museum of Art and History MAH during GLOW A Festival Of Light, Santa Cruz, October 2014
+This installation was also shown in Santa Cruz Museum of Art and History MAH during GLOW A Festival Of Light, Santa Cruz, October 2014.

-Species Encounter: Dive In! at the MAH Santa Cruz.
+Species Encounter: Dive In! at the Sub Zero Festival in San Jose, CA.

 Species Encounter: Dive In! is an interactive multimedia installation, which comprises a large shadow theater, a series of animal shapes and a video projection.
 The public is invited to move the shapes as the video is projected from behind the screen.